chaudhary64/SpainCollection/README.md

-A clone of the spainCollection website using React.js, React Router DOM, framer motion and Tailwind CSS
+A responsive clone of the SpainCollection website built using modern web technologies like React.js, React Router DOM, Framer Motion, and Tailwind CSS.
+This project aims to replicate the original website's functionality and design while showcasing seamless animations, efficient routing, and modern styling practices.